- City Departments

 Diversion Program Fees

-If the defendant qualifies and is accepted for Diversion, the cost is $150 for Traffic Diversion and $200 for Misdemeanor Diversion.
+If the defendant qualifies and is accepted for Diversion, the cost is $200 for the program.
 This fee must be paid in full prior to starting the program.